makerdiary/python-keyboard/docs/getting-started.md

 In order to connect the keyboard to a second computer, just use <kbd>B</kbd> + <kbd>2</kbd> to start connecting.
 From <kbd>0</kbd> to <kbd>9</kbd>, the keyboard can connect to 10 bluetooth devices.

-## Go further
+## Go Further

 We hope M60 keyboard incites ideas to make a keyboard more productive, all without having to install any third-party software or drivers on your computer.

-If you have your own thoughts on how to best configure the keyboard, just follow [the configuring guide](configuration.md) to find what works best for you.
+If you have your own thoughts on how to best configure the keyboard, just follow [the configuration guide](configuration.md) to find what works best for you.